nbarnabee/drinks_cabinet/README.md

 - [] Improve UI
 - [] Expand and organize list of searchable ingredients
 - [] Improve search function to take into account the DB's inconsistencies
+- [] Add pagination

 ## Challenges

 The main challenges that I have faced while working on this project involve dealing with the CocktailDB itself.

 ### Building an ingredient list

 If I were to build my own database of cocktail recipes, I would store the measures and ingredients either in arrays or as key:value pairs in an object.
 The CocktailDB opted to store them separately, as key:value pairs in the following format: `strIngredient1: tequila` and a corresponding `strMeasure1: 1 measure.` Each drink object contains 15 of these strIngredient/Measure keys, though the vast majority of them are empty.

 In order to build a list of ingredients, I extracted the values (if they existed), from the object I received from the CocktailDB and pushed them into a two-dimensional array, which I then attached to the drink objects that I had built to contain the information attached to each drink.